xrf/thesis/src/results.md

+At last, we may now discuss the results we obtained with our many-body methods for quantum dots and nuclei.

 ## Methodology {#sec:methodology}

 ![A schematic view of the various ways in which many-body methods in this work could be combined to calculate ground state, addition, and removal energies.](fig-methods){#fig:methods}